security-notes/infobyte-faraday-wiki/Installation-Debian.md

 **Note**: If you will be running Faraday Server as a service, please remember that all the configuration files will be stored under `/root/.faraday`

+### Upgrading Faraday Server

+Upgrading your server version is as simple as installing the newest `.deb` using dpkg.
+If a new dependency is needed you will be warned, as well as if there is any conflict.

+If you are installing the server from the `.deb`, but you already were running it from another source, all you have to do is run the server following this instructions.
+You will experience no data loss, as the Server will automatically regenerate your workspaces from CouchDB.

 ## Installing Faraday Client

 Installing the client follows the same procedure as the server: